cclearpartners/myi-docs/src/references/custom-parameters.md

 Example usage: `collapsed;`

+### collapseRows

+Collapses the specified rows.

+Example: `collapseRows:2,3,5` will collapse rows 2, 3 and 5, but will leave rows 1 and 4 unaffected.

+In the previous example, if this is set on a Reporting Block Layout on row 1, it will be unaffected.
+If this is set on a Reporting Block Layout on row 2, then only the contents of the report will collapse, not the entire row.

 ### countriesInclude

 The Reporting Block Layout will be displayed ONLY to users from the countries in this list.